flexera-public/policy_templates/cost/scheduled_reports/README.md

 - *Billing Center List* - List of top level Billing Center names you want to report on.
 Names must be exactly as shown in Optima.
 Leave the field blank to report on all top level Billing Centers.
 - *Cost Metric* -  See Cost Metrics above for details on selection.
+- *Graph Dimension* - The cost dimension to break out the cost data in the embedded bar chart image

 ## Policy Actions